-Effective Date of Credit: PIT/CFT/Bank/Insurance - Effective for tax years beginning on or after January 1, 1986; Article 9, Section 185 Agricultural Cooperatives - Effective for tax years beginning on or after January 1, 2004
+Effective Date of Credit: PIT/CFT/Bank/Insurance - Effective for tax years beginning on or after January 1, 1986; Article 9, Section 185 Agricultural Cooperatives - Effective for tax years beginning on or after January 1, 2004 c.
+EZ Capital Credit

 Description: A taxpayer may claim a wage tax credit (EZ-WTC) for doing business and creating full-time jobs in an Empire Zone.
 The credit equals the product of the average number of newly hired targeted EZ employees receiving EZ wages multiplied by \$3,000.
 The corresponding credit amount for non-targeted employees is \$1,500.
-Taxpayers certified in Investment Zones may claim an additional \$500 for each employee paid over \$40,000 in wages.
-The EZ-WTC is available for five years.
-Taxpayers employing individuals in areas that met EZ eligibility criteria but were not so designated - Zone Equivalent Areas, or ZEAs - could claim a credit for ZEA wages paid for full-time employment in jobs created in the ZEA.
-The ZEA credit expired in 2004, but taxpayers are allowed to use carryforwards until exhausted.
-The total wage tax credit cannot exceed 50 percent of tax due before credits.
+Taxpayers certified in Investment Zones may claim an additional \$500.